remisoulignac/scm_optim_problems/README.md

 # SCX SCREAM
 This is my  attempt using Mixed Integer Linear Programming to find the best solution for the SCREAM challenge http://scxscream.herokuapp.com/home/.

-Let's say it right away : it does not give the best answer.
-Indeed, I found it extremely hard to understand and modelize the behaviour of the SCREAM simulator.
-There are strange behaviours I can't explain :
+Let's put it right away : it does not give the best answer.
+Indeed, I found it extremely hard to understand and modelize properly the behaviour of the SCREAM simulator.
+There are few strange behaviours like :
  - even with DC, Plant and Supplier closed for a year and with no backup, you still make profit !
- - when you buy backup FG inventory upfront you only pay the conversion costs $$ 20 + holding cost (test it by buying 1000 FG and run the simulator with no disruption during the year).
-You will pay $ 50 for the WIP once you use this backup FG.
+ - when you buy backup FG inventory upfront you only pay the conversion costs $20.
+You will pay $50 more for the WIP once you use this backup FG.
 But you don't need to ensure how these WIP will be delivered to you.
 These WIP are there even if your supplier or plant are closed.
-I don't understand how one can accumulate a "conversion pool".
+I don't understand how one can accumulate a "conversion inventory".

 Moreover, the score of SCXScream is calculated as if each scenario had the same probability of occurence.
 Here, with the present solution, we try to find the best solution for a combinaison of random scenarios based on their probability of occurence.

 These limitations put aside, it's was a good interesting optimization problem.
-However, because SCREAM Simulator is a black box, I am not sure MILP was the best way to find the solution.
+However, because SCREAM Simulator is a black box, MILP does not seem to be the best way to find the solution.
 A better solution could be a Monte Carlo approach which would directly target the REST API (https://scxscream.herokuapp.com/tests/) with various backup parameters and test scenarios.

 # Usage
 import and run the notebook into a https://colab.research.google.com/.
 The calculus may take several hours, depending on the number of scenarios.